- What is Gluten?

 Gluten intolerance causes people to react to the gluten they eat.
 The symptoms of a gluten sensitivity vary between individuals and family members.
 All four members of my family with a gluten sensitivity, react in different ways after eating gluten.
 Our symptoms range from extreme fatigue, bloating, headaches, joint pain, lethargy, abdominal pains, constipation and diarrhea.

-3. A partial list of gluten-containing foods:
+3. Our list of gluten-containing Foods:

 - artificial flavouring (can be from barley)